beenotung/upload-server-lite/README.md

 listening on http://192.168.1.3:8100 (wlp3s0)
 ```

-You can specify the port from argument or env, e.g.:
-- `npx upload-server-lite 8080`
-- `PORT=8080 npx upload-server-lite`

 **Upload from client**:

 If the GUI is available, you use a web browser to upload files through the url printed form the server cli.